How to Sell 401(k) Integration to Your Payroll Clients

 That's it.
 No pressure.
 No big lift.
 Just a short look at what's possible.

-Retirement connectivity is no longer a "nice to have."
+401(k) integration is no longer a "nice to have."
 Employees expect their 401(k) to work like the rest of their financial life: fast, automatic, and accurate.
 Employers expect their payroll provider to make that happen.

 The payroll providers who can deliver that experience are winning more clients and keeping them longer.
 The ones still passing files back and forth are slowly losing ground.